Introduction

 Establishing Clear Policies and Procedures

-One of the first and most important steps in forming your organization is to establish clear policies and procedures.
-This is crucial for several reasons:
+One of the first and most important steps in forming your organisation is to establish clear policies and procedures.This is crucial for several reasons:

-1. Consistency and Clarity: Clear policies ensure that everyone involved in the organization understands the processes and expectations.
+1. Consistency and Clarity: Clear policies ensure that everyone involved in the organisation understands the processes and expectations.
 This consistency helps prevent misunderstandings and conflicts, making it easier for members to work together towards common goals.

 Engaging and Empowering Fishermen